Longfellow School PTO

 +What is ALL?

-ALL has 3 sessions (fall, winter, and spring) and Operates M-Th most weeks of the year.
-Classes this fall include STEAM, Improv/Reading, Sports, Garden Club and more!
+• ALL has 3 sessions (fall, winter, and spring) and operates M-Th most weeks of the year.
+Classes involve art, movement, STEAM and more!

 + How does it work?